iseitz/ISeitz/README.md

 ##  Hello world!
 Welcome to Irina's GitHub!

 <p><img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="40">
-I'm a junior Ruby on Rails developer who embarked on this coding journey through a bootcamp, and I haven't looked back since.
-My experience includes working with and maintaining a robust and very custom Monolithic system for a non-profit company tied to education and conference.
+I'm a junior Ruby on Rails developer who embarked on this coding journey through the Launch Academy bootcamp, and I haven't looked back since.
+My experience includes working with and maintaining a robust and very custom Monolithic system for a non-profit company tied to education and conferences.
 There I've honed my skills in <b>Ruby on Rails, SQL, Javascript, CSS, and HTML</b>, with a primary focus on backend development.
-I was the brain part of the system data migration that happened while the company was trying to walk away from the monolithic structure to the microsevices, so I am now quite good with the <b>PostgreSQL</b> databases.
+I was the brain part of the system data migration that happened while the company was trying to walk away from the monolithic structure to the microservices, so I am now quite good with the <b>PostgreSQL</b> databases.
 I have also tackled numerous website maintenance tasks and bug fixes.</p>

 <p>
 🌍
 With extensive remote work experience, I've learned to adapt quickly to different environments and thrive in collaborative settings.
 Communication is my forte, and I enjoy both learning and teaching.
 I have a knack for explaining complex topics in simple and easy-to-understand terms.
-Outside of coding, I have a passion for photography, learning new languages and exploring new places, making me an enthusiastic traveler and a versatile team player.</p>
+Outside of coding, I have a passion for photography, learning new languages, and exploring new places, making me an enthusiastic traveler and a versatile team player.</p>

 <p>
 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="40">